 A denial and dismissal settlement closes out the case without establishing liability against the employer or insurer.

 A commutation settlement closes out the entire claim in cases where benefits have been paid for six months or more.
-The employee (or his or her survivors) receives a lump-sum payment or a structured settlement in return for the employer closing out all future liabilities.
+The employee (or survivors) receives a lump-sum payment or a structured settlement in return for the employer closing out all future liabilities.

 Workers’ comp settlements in Rhode Island are subject to complex rules, and a workers’ comp judge must approve them.

 In Rhode Island, employees in most cases must file a workers’ comp claim within two years of the injury.
-The Rhode Island statute grants some flexibility on the length of this period based on the nature of the case.
+Rhode Island law grants some flexibility on the length of this period based on the nature of the case.

-If you are ready to explore workers’ comp insurance options for your Rhode Island business, start a free online application today to compare quotes from multiple carriers.
+If you are ready to explore workers’ compensation options for your Rhode Island business, start a free online application today to compare quotes from top-rated insurance companies.